-The preparation of HRD's 2002 Hurricane Field Program Plan was a team effort.
-The authors would like to express their appreciation to: the HRD scientists that contributed information on specific experiments; Shirley Murillo and Sean White for their efforts on updating the information in Appendix C; Neal Dorst for expertly drafting several of the figures.
+The preparation of HRD's 2003 Hurricane Field Program Plan was a team effort.
+The authors would like to express their appreciation to: the HRD scientists that contributed information on specific experiments; Shirley Murillo, Joyce Berkeley, Howie Friedman and Russell St. Fleur for their efforts on updating the information in Appendix C; Neal Dorst for expertly drafting several of the figures, and Eric Uhlhorn and Frank Marks who helped on a few pesky figures.